gone-explauren/data-structures-and-algorithms/README.md

 - run `npm test` to run all of the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)

-### 401 Data Structures, Code Challenges
+## 401 Data Structures, Code Challenges

-- Please follow the instructions specific to your 401 language, which can be found in the directory below, matching your course.
+Work within the proper folder structure for your language, and as dictated by the challenge instructions.

+Create a new README for this challenge, using the README TEMPLATE provided.

+Embed an image of your completed whiteboard, matching the example whiteboard layout

+In addition to whiteboard drawing, complete the code written on your whiteboard, along with a proper suite of tests

+Create a pull request from your branch to the main branch

+In your open pull request, comment with the following checklist of tasks